 More practices are also checking in patients from their cars now, so having an organized communication system is key to keep appointments running on time.
 Once a patient arrives in their car, you can have them text your office, and then receive a reply text or call from your practice once their exam room is ready.

 - Ask patients about their concerns while they are in the office.
 During this time of heightened pandemic concern and fear, what you say during an in-office patient visit can impact how safe and secure patients feel about their next appointment.
 They’re likely continually weighing the risk of ignoring their regular health care and maintenance with that of virus exposure.
 Some patients might feel more anxiety, but are reluctant to speak up if they are uncomfortable.
 To help them feel more secure, ask them directly about their concerns.

 Tip: Instead of asking “Do you have any questions?” go with “What questions do you have?”
 This slight change will help them open up and share more.

+Because COVID-19 continues to spread and protocols change and evolve, high-risk patients may need to talk with your providers or staff before or after an in-person visit to feel more comfortable.
+Telehealth is extremely helpful for those types of conversations.
+You and your practice are seen as a trusted source of medical information through this time — the need for patients in your community to communicate directly with you has rarely been greater.
 The coronavirus pandemic has a significant impact on the way patients experience care now.
 While you can’t push patients into attending medical appointments, you can help build the trust they need to feel safe and secure when they are in your care and to see them through to better times.